gabiseabra/fontello-webpack-plugin/README.md

 |output.css|`String`|`"[name].css"`|Css output path
 |output.font|`String`|`"font/[name].[ext]"`|Fonts output path

 <sup>1</sup> When `config.css_prefix_text` is empty a base class name is required to target all icons in css.
-If no prefix or class name is provided base styles are not emited.
+If no prefix or class name is provided base styles are not emitted.